 Touring Exhibition THE ART OF MOVEMENT

-The second part takes a closer look at this Baroque dance style, presenting various dances, the profession of dance master and the art of writing dances down in dance notation.
+The second part took a closer look at this Baroque dance style, presenting various dances, the profession of dance master and the art of writing dances down in dance notation.
 The third part

 music travelled through Europe.